mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 SPI is compressed to its LSB.
 FL is set to 32 bits, TV is not set, MO is set to "MSB( 4 - esp_spi_lsb)" and CDA is set to "LSB".

-If the esp_encr considers implicit IV {{!RFC8750}}, Sequence Numbers are not compressed.
-Otherwise, SN are compressed to their LSB similarly to the SPI.
+SN is compressed to their LSB, similarly to the SPI.
-FL is set to 32 bits, TV is not set, MO is set to "MSB( 4 - esp_spi_lsb)" and CDA is set to "LSB".
+FL is set to 32 bits, TV is not set, MO is set to "MSB( 4 - esp_sn_lsb)" and CDA is set to "LSB".

-Note that the use of implicit IV always results in a better compression as a 64 bit IV to be sent while compression of the SN alone results at best in a reduction of 32 bits.

-The IPv6 Next Header field or the IPv4 Protocol field that contains the "ESP" value is changed to "SCHC".

 # SCHC Compression for IPsec in Transport mode